Crow PIs work with a wonderful team of undergraduate and graduate researchers (below).

 Adrienne Henson

-is a junior at North Carolina State University majoring in English with a concentration in literature and minoring in Rhetoric, Writing and Professional Communication.
+is a senior at North Carolina State University majoring in English with a concentration in literature and minoring in Rhetoric, Writing and Professional Communication.
 She has career interests in copywriting, editing and technical writing.
-In her free time she enjoys reading, journaling, fiction writing, and going to coffee shops with her friends.
+In her free time she enjoys reading, journaling and going to coffee shops with her friends.

 Chloe Hunt

-is a junior at North Carolina State University majoring in English with a concentration in Professional Writing and Rhetoric.
+is a senior at North Carolina State University majoring in English with a concentration in Professional Writing and Rhetoric and minoring in both Film Studies and Creative Writing.
 She is drawn to editing and strengthening her writing skills in any area she can get her hands on.
 Outside of her research interests, she spends her time watching movies, cooking, baking, and listening to music.

 Alona Kladieva

 is a PhD student in the SLAT program and a teaching assistant in English Composition at the University of Arizona.
 Her research interests include second-language writing, genre-based pedagogy and gameful learning.
-She graduated from MA TESL program and has been teaching English for over five years.
-She used to teach General English and English for Specific Purposes to professional adults and helped students prepare for language proficiency exams in Ukraine.
-After coming to the US, she volunteered to teach English to immigrants in a non-profit organization.
+She taught General English and ESP to professional adults and helped students prepare for language proficiency exams in Ukraine.
 For fun, she likes reading books, listening to true crime podcasts and spending time outdoors.

 Dr. Ge Lan

-is an eight-year old “Crowbird”, and he is an assistant professor in the Department of English at City University of Hong Kong.
-His research interests include corpus linguistics, second language writing, translingual writing, EAP and ESP.
-He has been building a learner corpus of discipline-specific writing in Hong Kong and has got around 1,000 student papers across four disciplinary genres (scientific reports, technical progress reports, business emails, and timed essays).
-He plans to merge this learner corpus to the Crow dataset after the completion of his project.
+is an assistant professor in the Department of English at City University of Hong Kong.
+His research interests include corpus linguistics, register studies, second language/translingual writing, EAP/ESP, and generative AI and writing assessment.
+He has built a learner corpus of discipline-specific writing in Hong Kong for his funded project.
+He plans to merge this learner corpus to the Crow dataset after the completion of this project in 2026

 Dr. Emily Palese

-is a graduate from the Second Language Acquisition and Teaching (SLAT) program at the University of Arizona.
-As as the Assistant Director of International Foundations Writing (IFW) and a Professor of Practice at the University of Arizona, her work includes curriculum development, instructional support, program assessment, and teaching courses within English Applied Linguistics.
-In her free time, she enjoys running, gardening, playing her with dogs, and caring for her pet goats and chickens.
+Is a graduate from the Second Language Acquisition and Teaching (SLAT) program at the University of Arizona.
+As the Associate Director of International Foundations Writing (IFW) and a Professor of Practice at the University of Arizona, her work includes curriculum development, instructional support, program assessment, and teaching courses within English Applied Linguistics.
+In her free time, she enjoys running, gardening, playing with her dogs, and caring for her pet goats and chickens.

 Dr. Ji-young Shin